CmrCrabs/NEA/paperwork.typ

 // cascades
 // IFFT
-// dispersion relation derivative (check if equal)
+// dispersion relation derivative (simplify / use fftocean)
-// define delta K (2pi / lengthscale (video))
+// change |k| notation to bold k
-// Q final analytical
+// change dispersion relation to phi
 // jacobian & eigenvalue
 // define derivatives
 // how to pack 8 ffts into 4